ocirne98/n-body-simulation/README.md

 The files contained are the following:

-'Particle.py', a file containing the class called 'Particle', where the properties of the planets are defined.
+'Particle.py', a file containing the class called 'Particle', where the properties of the objects of this simulation (the planets) are defined.

-'solarsystem.py', a file containing the class called 'solarsystem', where the properties defined in the 'Particle' class are calculated.
+'solarsystem.py', a file containing the class called 'solarsystem', where the methods for other properties, like the total momentum or potential energy of the system, are defined.

-'solarsystemtest.py', a file containing the initial conditions of the planets and the loop that updates them and saves the updated information on a file called 'solarsystemanalysis.npy'.
+'solarsystemtest.py', a file containing the initial conditions of the planets; the loop that updates them and saves the updated information on a file called 'solarsystemanalysis.npy' is defined here.

 'Analysis.py', a file opens a file called 'solarsystemanalysis.npy' and appends the data in arrays that are then plotted and visualized.